urbit/docs/concepts/technical-overview.md

 The current Urbit stack includes (among other things):

 - Arvo: the functional operating system of each urbit, written in Hoon.
+- Azimuth: the Urbit identity layer, built on the Ethereum blockchain.
 - Hoon: a strictly typed functional programming language whose standard library includes a Hoon-to-Nock compiler.
 - Nock: a low-level combinator language whose formal specification fits readably on a t-shirt.